Get a jump start now by creating an account with our simple online tool.

 Thanks to Kevin Wilson, AM'19, for providing his tips on being successful in our Evening Master's Program (EMP)!

-While a master’s degree program of any kind can be daunting, being a part of an evening program like the Evening Master's Program (EMP) at 1871 while also working a full-time job requires its own unique tips.
+While a master’s degree program of any kind can be daunting, being a part of an evening program like the Evening Master's Program (EMP) while also working a full-time job requires its own unique tips.
 Here's my success guide for prospective and incoming EMP students…

 Chicago has a rich history rooted in art, music, and culture.
 Each of its 77 neighborhoods embodies a different part of that history, and you get to choose which you’re a part of!
 To help you navigate that decision, we’ve compiled a list of what you should to know about the neighborhoods Harris students commonly call home.
 Check back on our blog weekly for different neighborhood installments.
 This week, we are profiling our backyard neighborhood of Woodlawn.